JoseRoca/WinFBX/docs/Databases/ODBC Classes.md

 The result code returned by the last executed ODBC method.

 GetDiagRec or GetDiagField returns SQLSTATE values as defined by X/Open Data Management: Structured Query Language (SQL), Version 2 (March 1995).
 SQLSTATE values are strings that contain five characters.
-The following table lists SQLSTATE values that a driver can return for GetDiagRec.
+The following table lists SQLSTATE values that a driver can return for **GetDiagRec**.

 The character string value returned for an SQLSTATE consists of a two-character class value followed by a three-character subclass value.
 A class value of "01" indicates a warning and is accompanied by a return code of SQL_SUCCESS_WITH_INFO.
 Class values other than "01," except for the class "IM," indicate an error and are accompanied by a return value of SQL_ERROR.
 The class "IM" is specific to warnings and errors that derive from the implementation of ODBC itself.
 The subclass value "000" in any class indicates that there is no subclass for that SQLSTATE.
 The assignment of class and subclass values is defined by SQL-92.